fiolj/sparta/doc/fix_emit_surf.rst

 randomly in accord with the *frac* settings of the collection of species in the mixture, as set by the :ref:`mixture<command-mixture>` command.

-IMPORTANT NOTE: The preceeding calculation is actually done using surface element areas associated with *weighted* cell volumes.
+.. important:: The preceeding calculation is actually done using surface element areas associated with *weighted* cell volumes.
 	       Grid cells can be weighted using the :ref:`global weight<command-global>` command.

 The velocity of the particle is set to the sum of the streaming velocity and a thermal velocity sampled from the thermal temperature.
 The